smheidrich/py-json-stream-rs-tokenizer/README.md

 anyway, but `RustTokenizer` (see below) won't be available for import.
 This is so that packages can depend on the library but fall back to their own implementation if neither a prebuild wheel is available nor the build succeeds.
+Increase the installation command's verbosity with `-v` (repeated for even more information, e.g. `-vv`) to see error messages when the build fails.

 **Note** that in editable/develop installs, it will sometimes (?) compile the Rust library in debug mode, which makes it run *slower* than the pure-Python